sigfault-byte/LegitURL/TECHNICAL.md

 ## 2.3 Response analysis

 After the offline pass, LegitURL fires **one sandboxed HTTPS GET** to the *core* URL
-(query and fragment were already stripped).
+(query and fragment are already stripped).

 ### What is captured